 The Finn brothers

 Brian Timothy Finn was born to Dick and Mary Finn at Te Awamutu on June 25, 1952.
 Brother Neil followed six years later.
 Both boys attended St Patrick’s School, situated at 625 Alexandra Street.
-The Finn family home was situated at 78 Teasdale Street, a building that is now a retirement home and has been renumbered 588.
+The Finn family home was situated at 78 Teasdale Street, a building that is now a retirement home.
 The house is immortalised in the video for the Crowded House song Don’t Dream it’s Over.
 Father Dick was an avid jazz fan, and stories abound regarding the spirited parties held at the Teasdale Street house.
 By the age of 10 Brian was taking piano lessons from a local teacher.
 However, both brothers were musically inclined and would often perform at family gatherings and during holidays at Mt Maunganui.

 In 1965 Brian started taking piano lessons with Te Awamutu jazz player Chuck Fowler, an experience that broadened his musical tastes and abilities dramatically.
 The following year, Brian moved to Auckland to attend Sacred Heart College and Auckland University, where he would meet many of his future bandmates.